 Gone are the days when downloading a free theme meant settling for a subpar theme.
 Now you can – and should – expect a well-coded theme that’s completely customizable using the Theme Customizer.

-Here’s our list of the some of the best free WordPress themes you’ll find in the WordPress Theme Directory that have been developed by premium theme shops, plus a few released by independent theme developers.
+Here’s our list of some of the best free WordPress themes you’ll find in the WordPress Theme Directory that have been developed by premium theme shops, plus a few released by independent theme developers.

 Flash is a good-looking multipurpose theme with a minimalist aesthetic – ideal for business and corporate sites.
 It features multiple pre-built demos, which you can import in seconds using the ThemeGrill Demo Importer plugin.
 The theme also integrates with the Flash Toolkit plugin (available to download for free from the WordPress Plugin Directory) and SiteOrigin’s Page Builder plugin (which you can also download and use for free), making this theme user-friendly to set up and use.